targetteal/o2-pt/rule-book.md

 ## Review Mode

-The goal of the review mode is to give transparency about the circle's work.
+The goal of the _Review Mode_ is to give transparency about the circle's work.
 That is usually accomplished by reviewing metrics, recurring actions, and projects.

-It's up to the Facilitator to decide how specifically the review mode is conducted, except if a restriction determines otherwise.
+It's up to the Facilitator to decide how specifically the _Review Mode_ is conducted, except if a restriction determines otherwise.

 Detailed suggestions can be found in the **Pattern Library**.

 ## Sync Mode

-The goal of the sync mode is to quickly process tensions into actions, projects, information requests and information sharing.
+The goal of the _Sync Mode_ is to quickly process tensions into actions, projects, information requests and information sharing.

 The Facilitator starts by asking the Secretary to build a list of tensions to process.
 Each person feeling a tension must label it using two or three words aloud.
 The Secretary then records the label, along with the name of the participant.